 Required Documentation upon Return to School: A written excuse for each absence of their child must be submitted by parent(s) within three (3) days of the absence or the child's return to school.
-Failure to provide such a written excuse can result in the absence being permanently recorded as unexcused and, when appropriate, unlawful.
-All unexcused absences shall be recorded as unlawful for students of compulsory school age.
+Failure to provide such a written excuse may result in the absence being permanently recorded as unexcused/unlawful.
 Whenever a pupil is absent from school, the parent(s) is/are required to send a written excuse to the school containing the following: (1) student's first and last name; (2) date of absence; (3) reason for absence; and (4) signature of parent.
 Students violating this policy shall be subject to disciplinary consequences as outlined in this Code of Student Conduct and parents/students may be further subject to any penalties by law.
+In the case of a medical appointment, written confirmation of the student's visit to the medical facility should be submitted upon his or her return to school.